-- Contractors and vendors must determine if hazards are present (or are likely to be present) that may require the use of safety footwear. - Safety footwear for contractors and vendors must be in accordance with standards.
-No athletic shoes such as tennis shoes will be allowed. - Rubber boots with safety toe protection are required on jobs subject to chemically hazardous conditions. - Foot protection should be worn when using jackhammers, tamps and similar equipment which has the potential for foot injury above the toes.
+- Contractors and vendors must determine if hazards are present (or are likely to be present) that may require the use of safety footwear. - Safety footwear for contractors and vendors must be in accordance with standards. - Rubber boots with safety toe protection are required on jobs subject to chemically hazardous conditions. - Foot protection should be worn when using jackhammers, tamps and similar equipment which has the potential for foot injury above the toes.